mlbowser/HTSocc/documents/manuscript/06_methods.md

 We chose a systematic sampling design because of its simplicity and because could be used to obtained unbiased estimates representing the entire study area.
 A grid with 500 m spacing between points was chosen by using the coordinates of the centroids of the 250 m pixels from the Alaska eMODIS product [@Jenkerson_2010], choosing every other centroid to make a grid of sites having 500 m spacing.
 The resulting sample frame consisted of 40 terrestrial sites.

+Our basic sampling design was a space-for-time design as defined by @Kery_Royle_2016, where plots were divided into subplots and the subplots were sampled essentially simultaneously.

 ## Field methods

 Sampling sites were permanently marked by driving 122 cm long, 13 mm diameter SunGUARD Smart Stake™ fibreglass rods into the ground, then labelling them with aluminium tags.
 During the survey period, sites were also temporarily marked with high-visibility forestry flagging tape.